Attaches a policy to a root, an organizational unit (OU), or an individual account. How the policy affects accounts depends on the type of policy:

 - Service control policy (SCP) - An SCP specifies what permissions can be delegated to users in affected member accounts.
 The scope of influence for a policy depends on what you attach the policy to:

-SCPs essentially are permission "filters".
+SCPs are JSON policies that specify the maximum permissions for an organization or organizational unit (OU).
 When you attach one SCP to a higher level root or OU, and you also attach a different SCP to a child OU or to an account, the child policy can further restrict only the permissions that pass through the parent filter and are available to the child.
 An SCP that is attached to a child cannot grant a permission that is not already granted by the parent.
 For example, imagine that the parent SCP allows permissions A, B, C, D, and E. The child SCP allows C, D, E, F, and G. The result is that the accounts affected by the child SCP are allowed to use only C, D, and E. They cannot use A or B because they were filtered out by the child OU.
 They also cannot use F and G because they were filtered out by the parent OU.
 They cannot be granted back by the child SCP; child SCPs can only filter the permissions they receive from the parent SCP.

 AWS Organizations attaches a default SCP named